 If you’ve been arrested for a DUI in Florida, it’s crucial you contact a criminal defense attorney.
 Without experienced legal professionals on your side, you are more likely to get the maximum penalties.
 However, there is more that you need to be aware of to be prepared for the next steps.

 What You Need to Know About Being Arrested for A DUI

 A DUI arrest is a serious matter that can make a significant impact on both your personal life and your career.
 The law office of Dean Tsourakis is here to not only provide you with the information you need to deal with the complexities of Florida DUI laws but also to help you make the best legal decisions as you try to move forward with your life after a DUI arrest.

 What is the punishment for a first-time DUI?

 The laws for blood/breath alcohol content in Florida and across the U.S. are the same.
 The limit is set at .08 percent.
 But if you test over .15 percent and have a minor in the car or cause an accident, injury, or fatality — the punishment is typically more severe.

-The standard punishment, if you get convicted for driving under the influence in the state of Florida for a first-time DUI offense, could be:
+The standard punishment if you get convicted of driving under the influence in the state of Florida for a first-time DUI offense could be: